compsocialscience/summer-institute/2021/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_instructor.md

 ### A note about scoring

 The [online submission site](https://codalab.fragilefamilieschallenge.org/competitions/28) scores submissions on the leaderboard set (530 cases, 1/8 of the sample).
 Participants are able to view their score on this set for each submission.
 In the original Challenge, we ultimately scored participants one time on the holdout set (1,591 cases).
 You may also want to score submissions on the holdout set one time at the end of the exercise.
 This will require manual coordination with the central organizers.
-If you want to do this, message Emily Cantrell to tell her the time at which your exercise will end.
-If we can coordinate the schedule successfully, Emily can score all submissions on the leaderboard at this time using the holdout data and email the scores to you.
+If you want to do this, contact Emily (e.cantrell@princeton.edu) to tell her the time at which your exercise will end.
+If we can coordinate the schedule successfully, Emily can score all submissions on the leaderboard around this time using the holdout data and email the scores to you.
 Because this is a manual process, it is possible that there will be problems.

-If coordination is difficult, scoring on the holdout is not be necessary.
-For pedagogical purposes, it may suffice for participants at SICSS to see their score on the leaderboard set, which will happen automatically in real time.
+If coordination is difficult, scoring on the holdout is not necessary.
+For pedagogical purposes, it suffices for participants at SICSS to see their score on the leaderboard set, which will happen automatically in real time.

 ### How to debrief